Skip to main content

 • Institutions & Energy Policy

-The State Secretary for Energy, under the Ministry of Economy, oversees the national energy policy and supervises the energy sector.
+The Ministry of Climate and Energy oversees the national energy policy and supervises the energy sector through the Secretariat of Energy.
 The Directorate General for Energy and Geology (DGEG) is responsible for designing, promoting, and evaluating energy policies.

 ERSE, Entidade Reguladora dos Serviços Energéticos,is the electricity and gas regulator.